achinhchin/Windows-Terminal-setup/readme.md

 ### **1.3 Setting Terminal**
 1. Open Terminal.
-2. Open Setting JSON file defualt (Ctrl - Shift - ,).
+2. Open Settings JSON file defualt (Ctrl - Shift - ,).
-3. In setting JSON file in profiles.defaults, if your theme is dark replace it with these
+3. In ["**profiles**"]["**defaults**"] setting JSON file, if your theme is dark replace it with these
 ```
+{
     "colorScheme": "One Half Dark", "cursorShape": "vintage",
     "experimental.retroTerminalEffect": false,
     "font":
     {
         "face": "CaskaydiaCove NF"
     },
     "opacity": 75,
     "useAcrylic": true
+},
 ```
 , but if your theme is light replace it with this
 ```
+{
     "colorScheme": "One Half Light", "cursorShape": "vintage",
     "experimental.retroTerminalEffect": false,
     "font":
     {
         "face": "CaskaydiaCove NF"
     },
     "opacity": 75,
     "useAcrylic": true
+},
 ```

 > **Note**
 >
 > Don't forget to change font face to your font.

-4. In setting JSON file in actions replace it with this
+4. In ["**actions**"] setting JSON file  replace it with this
 ```
 [
     {